Merzasphor/MWSE/docs/source/guides/storing-data.md

 			-- award some karma points
 			modKarma(50)

-			-- Lets save that to the list of visited shrine in -- a table on tes3.player.data, so it can persist -- between savegames.
+			-- Let's save that to the list of visited shrines in -- a table on tes3.player.data, so it can persist -- between savegames.
 			data.shrinesVisited[cellId] = true